Toggle: English / Spanish

 Sudden (acute) copper poisoning is rarely seen.
 However, serious long-term health problems, including liver failure and death, can occur with significant poisonings.

-If toxicity is due to long-time accumulation, the ultimate outcome depends how much damage there is to body organs.
+If toxicity is due to a long-time buildup of copper, the outcome depends on how much damage there is to body organs.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.